mindspore-ai/docs/docs/mindinsight/docs/source_en/mindinsight_commands.md

 - scalar.csv is the file which save scalars (encoding: 'utf-8').

-## Use Mindoptimizer to Tune Hyperparameters
+## Using Mindoptimizer to Tune Hyperparameters

 MindSpore Insight provides parameters tuning command.
 The command-line interface (CLI) provides the following commands: